The Barricaid® Explained

 During the surgery Barricaid® mesh is placed on the inner surface of the disc anulus.
 This location provides a very important advantage – it positions the mesh to use the disc pressure to help seal the defect against leakage of nucleus.

 A final key to the success of the Barricaid® is the simplicity and repeatability of the surgical technique.
 An implantable device can only be as good as its final placement and appropriateness for the patient being treated.
-Intrinsic has endeavored to create a simple technique requiring only 5-10 minutes to implant the Barricaid® at the end of a limited discectomy.
+Intrinsic has endeavored to create a simple technique to implant the Barricaid® at the end of a limited discectomy.
 The implant comes in multiple sizes to treat most anular defect widths and is preloaded on a single-use delivery system.
 Implantation requires only a few simple steps to select, target and tap in the appropriately sized implant.

 The Barricaid® represents the culmination of more than 10 years of scientific and clinical investigation into the anatomy, pathology, and biomechanics of the herniated disc by many of the top scientists and surgeons in the field of spine surgery.
 The resulting implant, its design, final placement within the disc, and implantation system were optimized on the basis of this investigation to maximize the positive and lasting clinical impact of replacing a larger section of a damaged anulus in the subset of patients that stand to benefit most.